quicwg/qlog/draft-marx-qlog-h3-events.md

 --- abstract

-This document describes concrete qlog event definitions and their metadata for QUIC and HTTP/3-related events.
+This document describes concrete qlog event definitions and their metadata for HTTP/3 and QPACK-related events.
 These events can then be embedded in the higher level schema defined in [QLOG-MAIN].

 --- middle